 an upright grave marker for a sun-eaten engine

-on a sere battleground of latex and rubber viscera.
+on a sere battleground littered with latex viscera.

 The third, a downslope scatter of blue cans,

 and red, that gave-in to hard heels of old children,